robert/robert.github.com/_posts/2020-05-26-a-blogging-style-guide-vol-2.md

 I often start writing for real with the section that seems like it will be the most fun.
 In [posts][stylish1] [about][stylish2] [privacy][wacom] [violations][hp], this is usually the part where I'm mean about the company that is stealing your data.
 In most other posts it's whichever bit I've thought up the most jokes for.
 I start here in order to help me get excited about the post, and to help get the style of the post off on the right foot.
 Anything that starts a dirge will stay a dirge, but something that begins life with a sparkle has a chance of maintaining that sparkle throughout.

 Once I've built up some speed I go back to the top, just after the introduction that still doesn't exist, and start writing body paragraphs in rough order.
 My first draft is usually rushed, feels terrible, and exists primarily as a sentence-level outline.
-If there are any sentences or sections that feel too intimidating write during this phase then I leave a TODO instead.
+If there are any sentences or sections that feel too intimidating to write during this phase then I leave a TODO instead.
 Once I've finished the first draft I go back to the top, write the introduction, and start editing.
 Many sentences are awkward and don't hang together, but it's easier to polish them once I've got down the important information in a reasonable order.

 When editing I start at the top, read the post, and make improvements as I go.
 Once I reach the bottom I go back to the top, read it again, and make more improvements.
 I stop once I get through a pass without making any improvements.
 Then I leave the post for a week - ideally longer - and repeat this process.
 Finally I send it out for feedback (see below).